Donovan-H/idea-badge-tutorial/README.md

 ```php
 $client = new \GuzzleHttp\Client();
 ```
-We can now proceed with making a new request, in this case we specify it is a `POST` request, pass in the Auth0 token exchange URL, and set the `form_params` to the values described above.
+We can now proceed with making a new request, in this case we specify it is a `POST` request, pass in the iDEA token exchange URL, and set the `form_params` to the values described above.

 >#### Form encoding
 >Using `form_params` in Guzzle automatically specifies that the data will be sent in `application/x-www-form-urlencoded` format.